info@fast4trans.com

 It is important to note that human translation has to step through machine translation to enhance the translated text’s quality and include emotions that the reader will experience.

-This translation works based on linguistic rules during the translation of texts; it analyzes the text that will be translated according to the rules of its original language and then converts it to the target language after analyzing its linguistic rules.
+This translation works based on linguistic rules during the translation of Arabic texts; it analyzes the Arabic text that will be translated according to the rules of the Arabic language and then converts it to the target language after analyzing its linguistic rules.
 So this type of translation faces a large set of problems due to its dependence on language dictionaries, as it needs to add languages manually, as well as human intervention to review and ensure the accuracy of using the rules after translation into the target language.

-Since statistical models are used to link words, phrases, and sentences in the source and target languages, this type of translation relies on guesswork rather than data processing to achieve the most accurate translation.
-As a result, the percentage of errors made in this type of translation increases.
-It is best suited for translating basic and obvious concepts only and should not be used for translating lengthy, accurate texts.
+Since statistical models are used to link Arabic words, phrases, and sentences in Arabic and target languages, this type of translation relies on guesswork rather than data processing to achieve the most accurate translation.
+As a result, the percentage of errors made in this type of Arabic translation increases.
+It is best suited for translating basic and obvious concepts only and should not be used for translating lengthy, accurate Arabic texts.

-In this type of translation, artificial intelligence is relied on; it is trained to learn and improve languages continuously, so when a text is presented to it, it handles it intelligently and is translated with high accuracy.
+In this type of translation, artificial intelligence is relied on; it is trained to learn and improve languages continuously, so when an Arabic text is presented to it, it handles it intelligently and is translated with high accuracy.

-This method involves translating from the source language into a transitional text and back again into the target language.
+This method involves translating from the Arabic language into a transitional text and back again into the target language.
 This is a lengthy process that involves many small steps.

-A database of bilingual sentences is used by example-based machine translation, which locates examples that are comparable to the input sentence.
+A database of bilingual sentences is used by example-based Arabic machine translation, which locates examples that are comparable to the input Arabic sentence.
 A translation is produced by the server by combining and modifying these instances.
-When handling common phrases, this method works very well.
+When handling common Arabic phrases, this method works very well.

 What technologies are used in machine translation?